US Route 33 to test V2I tech

 Microsoft trademark filing may reveal ‘Project Scorpio’ logo

 When you think of central Ohio, you might not think “hotbed of innovation.”
 But you’re going to want to rethink that.
-This summer, a 35-mile stretch of US Route 33 outside of Marysville, Ohio, will be wired to test vehicle to infrastructure (V2I) communications.
+This summer, a 35-mile stretch of U.S. Route 33 outside of Marysville, Ohio, will be wired to test vehicle to infrastructure (V2I) communications.

 “A year ago, we had zero plan for all this,” said Eric Phillips in a phone interview.
 He’s the executive director for the Union County Community Improvement Corporation and the CEO of the Union County Chamber of Commerce.
 “It started as a fiber connectivity project.”